US, allies aim to cap Russian oil prices to hinder Ukraine invasion

 Without a price cap mechanism to reduce some Russian revenues, "there would be a greater risk that some Russian supply comes off the market.
 That could lead to higher prices, which would increase prices for Americans," Adeyemo said.

-A June Barclay's report warns that with the EU oil embargo and other restrictions in place, Russian oil could rise to $150 per barrel or even $200 per barrel if most of its sea-borne exports are disrupted.
+A June Barclay's report warns that with the EU oil embargo and other restrictions in place, Russian oil could rise to USD 150 per barrel or even USD 200 per barrel if most of its sea-borne exports are disrupted.

 James Hamilton, an economist at the University of California, San Diego, said garnering the participation of China and India will be important to enforcing any price cap plan.